A lead magnet that generated 40k leads in just 60 days. Sounds nice, right?

 While the research will undoubtedly take more time to conduct and present, you don’t have any guarantee that it will perform better than the template.

 Not to say that time-demanding lead magnets aren’t worth it, just something to keep in mind.

 As we already discussed, lead magnets need to offer enough value so that a prospect is willing to give you his contact information to can gain access to the thing you’re offering.

 Before you go any further, you need to conduct a proper target audience analysis.

 Additionally, you want to grow your contact list with names that are interested in your product.
 That is why you want to align your lead magnets with your product/service.
-While growing your email list with general purpose content that appeals to a broad range of audience isn’t out of the question, that won’t necessarily lead to a noticeable sale spike in the future.
+While growing your email list with general-purpose content that appeals to a broad range of audiences isn’t out of the question, that won’t necessarily lead to a noticeable sale spike in the future.

 Take this infographic on how to create great content for example.
 The infographic is followed by a lengthy post that describes the whole process in more detail.
 In the appropriate section (and as a pop-up) you will find this lead magnet: “100 Free Graphic Resources For Social Media & Blogging”.

 Let’s assume your target audiences are bigger marketing agencies and small to medium businesses.
 If you are using this particular lead magnet, you should immediately notice how it might appeal to a much broader audience.
 As you can imagine, something like this will also attract the attention of many bloggers and content creators.